drazdra/UNN/README.md

 What happens if we have unrelated tokens?
 Like, if our text is "I was swimming today.
 You look great".
 The "swimming" token pattern then isn't related *much* to "look", because these do not often happen together.
 And the transformer then doesn't mingle the "water" cloud much into the "look" token (or only does it a bit).
 So, the word "look" doesn't get *much* closer to whatever was associated with "swimming".
 The traits of "swimming" are not transferred to "look".

 A thing to note here, as i said before:
- - when we mingle traits, we do not mingle the complete original tokens, we mingle only their interpretations (traits) created with the V matrix that i will explain later
+ - When we mingle traits, we do not mingle the complete original tokens, we mingle only their interpretations (traits) created with the V matrix that i will explain later
- - however, we do not just add or remove only the *relevant parts* of pattern interpretations (traits) that we mingle.
+ - However, we do not just add or remove only the *relevant parts* of pattern interpretations (traits) that we mingle.
 We simply blend the interpretation patterns (traits) completely, with all the irrelevant parts they have, mixing up everything.
 Of course, as a result we make certain features more prominent, while some other features fade.
 Not to mention we change already existing subpatterns by this.
 We just affect *everything*, making new token closer to something new, not just to the "relevant" part of the new.

 However, as each attention head learns to extract its own type of pattern traits, it learns to minimize this flaw by extracting only the more or less relevant part of the pattern for mingling.